lindsaypj/evil-hangman/README.md

 since it hasn't chosen an answer, it has several options.
 In particular, note that the dictionary's words fall into 5 families:

-  ---- is the pattern for [ally, cool, good] e--- is an empty pattern with no possible values.
+  ---- is the pattern for [ally, cool, good]

+  e--- is an empty pattern with no possible values

   -e-- is the pattern for [beta, deal]

   --e- is the pattern for [flew, ibex]

-  ---e is the pattern for [hope] e--e is the pattern for [else] all other patterns are empty.
+  ---e is the pattern for [hope]

+  e--e is the pattern for [else]

+  all other patterns are empty.

 The computer could choose to reveal any of these 5 patterns.
 It could use several different strategies for picking the family to display.
 For this project, your program will